httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 5. The signer creates the signature base using these parameters and the signature base creation algorithm. ({{create-sig-input}})

 6. The signer uses the `HTTP_SIGN` primitive function to sign the signature base with the chosen signing algorithm using the key material chosen by the signer.
-The `HTTP_SIGN` primitive and several concrete applications of signing algorithms are defined in in {{signature-methods}}.
+The `HTTP_SIGN` primitive and several concrete applications of signing algorithms are defined in {{signature-methods}}.

 7. The byte array output of the signature function is the HTTP message signature output value to be included in the Signature field as defined in {{signature-header}}.